tock/book/src/doc/scheduling.md

 ## Process State

-In Tock, a process can be in one of seven states:
+In Tock, a process can be in one of these states:

 - **Running**: Normal operation.
 A Running process is eligible to be scheduled for execution, although is subject to being paused by Tock to allow interrupt